News & updates

 • Block or unfollow accounts and content that impacts you negatively.

-• Take note of how screen time/social media impacts your sleep: some text
+• Take note of how screen time/social media impacts your sleep:

 • Are you using screens/social media in the 2 hours before bed?